Phạm Văn Đồng

 Phạm Văn Đồng (/vi/; 1 March 1906 – 29 April 2000) was a Vietnamese politician who served as Prime Minister of North Vietnam from 1955 to 1976.
 He later served as Prime Minister of Vietnam, following reunification of North and South Vietnam, from 1976 until he retired in 1987 under the presidency of Trường Chinh and Nguyễn Văn Linh.
 He was considered one of Ho Chi Minh's closest lieutenants.

-Pham Van Dong is the longest-serving prime minister of Vietnam, over 30 years from 1955 to 1987 and a student and close associate of Ho Chi Minh.
-His nickname is To, this used to be his alias.
+Đồng is the longest-serving prime minister of Vietnam, serving over 30 years from 1955 to 1987, and a student and close associate of Ho Chi Minh.
+His nickname is To, which used to be his alias.
 He was also called Lam Ba Kiet when he worked as Deputy Director of the District Attorney's Office in Guilin (the director was Ho Hoc Lam).

 Early life

-According to an official report, Dong was born into a family of civil servants in Đức Tân village, Mộ Đức district, in Quảng Ngãi Province on the central coast on 1 March 1906.
+According to an official report, Đồng was born into a family of civil servants in Đức Tân village, Mộ Đức district, in Quảng Ngãi Province on the central coast on 1 March 1906.
 In 1925, at the age of 18, he joined fellow students to stage a school sit-in to mourn the death of the famous patriotic scholar Phan Chu Trinh.

-About this time he developed an interest in the Communist Party and in the unification and decolonization of Vietnam.
+About this time Đồng developed an interest in the Communist Party and in the unification and decolonization of Vietnam.
 In 1926, he traveled to Guangzhou in southern China to attend a training course run by Nguyen Ai Quoc (later known as Ho Chi Minh), before being admitted as a member of the Vietnamese Revolutionary Youth League, or Thanh Niên for short, the predecessor of the Communist Party of Vietnam (CPV).

-In 1929, he worked for Thanh Niên in Saigon.
+In 1929, Đồng worked for Thanh Niên in Saigon.
 In the same year, he was arrested, tried by the French colonial authorities and sentenced to ten years in prison.
 He served the term in Poulo Condor Island Prison until 1936, when he was released under the general amnesty granted by the government of the Popular Front in France after its recent electoral successes.